Permanent Residence UK 2026 : Requirements & How to Get It

 An application for Indefinite Leave to Remain or settled status can be refused if the Home Office concludes that the eligibility requirements have not been met.
 Common reasons include failure to meet residence or absence requirements, gaps in lawful immigration status, non-compliance with visa conditions, insufficient or inconsistent evidence and suitability issues such as criminal convictions or deception.

 A refusal does not always mean the person must leave the UK immediately, but it can create urgency.
 In some cases, the individual may need to submit a fresh application, extend their existing leave or challenge the decision.
-Timing is critical, particularly where existing permission is close to expiry.
+Timing is time-sensitive, particularly where existing permission is close to expiry.

 2. Can misunderstandings about permanent residence affect employment?